 Apple TV+ is a newer service that began in November of 2019.
 They have their own original content such as: The Morning Show, See, Little America, Mythic Quest, Servant, Dickinson, and For All Mankind.

-For kids they have Snoopy in Space and Helpsters.
+For kids, they have Snoopy in Space and Helpsters.
 Helpsters is advertised as “From the makers of Sesame Street.”

-HBO Now is a video on demand streaming service that began in about 2015.
+HBO Now is a video-on-demand streaming service that began in about 2015.
 Most famously, this is where you can find Game of Thrones.
 They have videos and television series that are not available elsewhere.
 Their original content includes Westworld, Veep, The Outsider, and Watchmen.

 For kids, they have Sesame Street, Crashbox, Classical Baby, and a good number of kids movies.

 This is something similar to Netflix, but it only has clean movies on it.
 You pay a monthly subscription ($7.99) and you get unlimited access to family-friendly movies and TV shows.
-You can get a free trial by signing up here.

 Crackle is free, but it is like watching classic television, as in, there are a lot of commercials randomly during the television shows and movies.